Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 - `Tuleap API <https://plugins.jenkins.io/tuleap-api/>`_

-``Tuleap API`` is the plugin responsible for calling the Tuleap API. ``Tuleap Git Branch Source`` is responsible for easing and automating the discovery and job creation for repositories, branches, pull requests (PRs) in Git respositories hosted on your Tuleap instance. ``Tuleap OAuth`` is responsible for delegating the authentication of Jenkins users to your Tuleap instance.
+``Tuleap API`` is the plugin responsible for calling the Tuleap API. ``Tuleap Git Branch Source`` is responsible for easing and automating the discovery and job creation for repositories, branches, pull requests (PRs) in Git respositories hosted on your Tuleap instance. ``Tuleap Authentication`` is responsible for delegating the authentication of Jenkins users to your Tuleap instance.

 .. figure:: ../images/screenshots/jenkins/jenkins_plugins_dependencies.png